MossGoblin/factorization/README.md

 ## notes on the data and the graph

 **antislope**
 As an additional piece of data I added the slope for each data point.
 However in the early iterations I mistakenly calculated that slope in reverse - run / rise.
-And it's good that I did, cause the values of that antislope are directly linked to the form of the graph - those lines that can be seen are (almost) described by the antislope.
+And it's good that I did, cause the values of that antislope are easier to read than the real sope values and are directly linked to the form of the graph - those lines that can be seen are described by the antislope. hey are also not straight lines, but only by that much!

 All points on the top line have antislopes that are very very very close to 4.
 They start at 4.471 at the first one (the number 38), then 4.381 (for 46), then close and closer to 4 with the value converging to 4 slower and slower.
 The antisplot drops below 4.1 at 166 and it drops below 4.01 at 1706.
 From there on the number of numbers with an antislope close to 4 that share an exact antislope becomes larger and larger (a lot of such numbers with antislope 4.003, even more with 4.002 and so on.).
 I haven't explored yet that part - the rate of convergence of the antislope.

-There are similar lines below the top one that converge on higher antislopes - the next one being 6, then 9, then 10 and so on (I'haven't looked for the pattern yet).
+There are similar lines below the top one that converge on higher antislopes - the next one being 6, then 9, then 10 and so on.

 Antislope as a function of prime factorization composition.
-All numbers with antislope converging to 4 are a product of an even and a prime.
-Similarily the numbers wiht antislope close to 3 are a product of 3 and a prime.
-The antislope 9 numbers are 2 x 2 x prime.
+All numbers with antislope converging to 4 are a product of 2 and a larger prime.
+Similarily the numbers wiht antislope close to 6 are a product of 3 and a larger prime.
+The antislope 9 numbers are 2 x 2 x larger prime.

-I haven't explored any of that yet, but there are two linked and very clear patterns.
 Antislope   Prime factors (P - larger prime)
 4           2, P
 6           3, P